StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Methodology

 \subsection{Score Function}

 We adopt a score function that is modified upon TripleRE \cite{yu2021triplere}, a recently proposed distance-based method.
 The formula of TripleREv2 is

 where $\circ$ denotes the element-wise product, $\textbf{h}$ and $\textbf{t}$ correspond to the head and tail entity embeddings respectively, $[\textbf{r}^h,\textbf{r}^t,\textbf{r}]$ comprise the relation embedding, $u$ is a constant specified by users, set to 1 in the original work.
-We modify equation (\ref{equ:triplere_v2}) by switching $\textbf{e}$ with $\textbf{r}^h/\textbf{r}^t$, so that the coefficient $u$ acts on the relation embedding.
+We modify equation (\ref{equ:triplere_v2}) by switching $\textbf{1}$ with $\textbf{r}^h/\textbf{r}^t$, so that the coefficient $u$ acts on the relation embedding.
 Now the score of triplets $(h,r,t)$ is calculated as

 which can be interpreted as a boosting method based on TransE and PairRE.
 The new form is referred to as \emph{TripleRE'} in the rest of this paper.
-Although TripleRE' is exactly the same as TripleREv2 when $u$ equals 1, it consistently performs better during tuning the hyper-parameter $u$ according to our experimental results.
+Although TripleRE' is exactly the same as TripleREv2 when $u$ equals 1, according to our experimental results, TripleRE' usually performs better than TripleREv2 during tuning the hyper-parameter $u$.